Gutermann-Promenade

 Schonungen

-The success of the important castle owner Wilhelm Sattler would not have been possible without his partner, the pharmacist Friedrich Wilhelm Ruß, with whom he researched industrial manufacturing methods for food and dyes.
+The success of the important castle owner Wilhelm Sattler would not have been possible without his partner, the pharmacist Friedrich Wilhelm Ruß, with whom he researched industrial production methods for food and colours.

-If you have booked a tour of the pharmacy museum dedicated to him (Sotierstraße 2, 97453 Schonungen, Tel.
-09721 75810), take a short detour there now before heading back to the station.
+If you have booked a visit to the pharmacist's museum dedicated to him (Sotierstraße 2, 97453 Schonungen, Tel.
+09721 75810), take a short detour there now before heading back to the railway station.

-To Schweinfurt-Mitte station you then cycle back along the Main.
-Don't forget to return your bike to the Tourist Information.
+You then cycle back along the Main to Schweinfurt-Mitte station.
+Don't forget to return your bike to the tourist information centre.